Canister Purge Valve Replacement

 Depending on what type of car you use, if your purge valve is located on the engine, it would not require much time for the complete canister purge valve to be replaced.
 Yet, if the canister valve is with the fuel tank, it could take a mechanic up to 2 hours to replace the valve.

-A purge valve is an integral part of your EVAP system, faults in the replacement could leave to complete engine stalling as well.
+A purge valve is an integral part of your EVAP system, faults in the replacement could lead to complete engine stalling as well.
 Hence, all being said, it is always the best practice to trust the hands of a professional mechanic.

 Symptoms of a Bad Vapor Canister Purge Valve and Replacement Cost